mairenileath/PLTimeR/README.md

 # CONGA - Chronological OrderiNg of Genomic Aberrations

-Timing Model with contributions from Iliana Peneva, Naser Ansari-Pour, Ruxandra Tesloianu, and Máire Ní Leathlobhair.
+Timing Model with contributions from Iliana Peneva, Naser Ansari-Pour, Ruxandra Tesloianu, Thomas Mitchell, and Máire Ní Leathlobhair.

 functions_subtyping.R must be available to other R scripts.